Pranjal-Barnwal/ToDo-s-List/README.md

-# ToDo-s-List
+# ToDo's List
-ToDo's List:  its a utility site for all your NOTE-worthy needs.
+ToDo's List:  Its a utility site for all your NOTE-worthy needs.

 <br>
 Built with pure HTML, CSS & JavaScript
 <hr>